Our Uncle and his Profile (1894 – 1986)

 So from 1919 to 1921 he took up an agricultural training program at the estate farm of Neuhütten at Bublitz, Pomerania (now Polish Bobolice).
 Since he was also knowledgeable in bookkeeping and accounting, he soon switched over to a more lucrative employment and worked as senior accountant at various large estates in the county of Sangerhausen about 50 km west of Halle.
 His income allowed him to save enough money to have a small house built in 1934, which sold next to nothing, when he left the German Democratic Republic in 1956.

-In 1938 he was ordered by the army to join and was assigned to work in the recruiting center of the reserve in Erfurt.
-He started out as major and quickly climbed up the ranks serving at centers in Erfurt, Kassel and Eisenach.
+In 1938 he was ordered by the army to join and was assigned to work in the recruiting centre of the reserve in Erfurt.
+He started out as major and quickly climbed up the ranks serving at centres in Erfurt, Kassel and Eisenach.
 Promoted to Lieutenant-Colonel (Oberstleutnant) he arrived in France on April 1, 1944 at St. Brieuc, Bretagne and Niort.
-He was primarily involved in the planning of effective defense strategies.
+He was primarily involved in the planning of effective defence strategies.
 Two months after D-Day he was responsible for the orderly withdrawal of Indian troops, Russian volunteers, railway workers, nurses etc. away from the battle fields.

 Here I must digress and point out to a little known fact (perhaps suppressed out of embarrassment for the victors) that troops from India, Russia and volunteers from many Nazi occupied nations were fighting on the German side.
 See also the report of my brother Karl in Chapter 6 of the P. and G. Klopp Story, in which he wrote about young men from all over Europe willing to fight communism, which in their eyes was the greater evil.
 However, when I read about Indian troops as being part of the German army, I was in a state of disbelief and decided to check out the story on Wikipedia.
 And this is what I found and I quote,